d-w-moore/irods_rule_engine_plugin_python/README.md

 After installing the plugin, `/etc/irods/server_config.json` needs to be configured to use the plugin.

+Python rules will be loaded from `core.py` (located at `/etc/irods/core.py` in a default installation).

-Add a new stanza to the "rule_engines" array within `server_config.json`:
+To activate the plugin, add a new stanza to the "rule_engines" array within `server_config.json`:

 ```json
 {